 I've seen this over and over: gifted people who have a tremendous amount of knowledge and wisdom and experience lack influence in the lives of others because they cannot control their tongue.
-Again, it's not a matter of conversational technique; it's a matter of the heart.
+This is a matter of the heart.
 Arrogant words come from an arrogant heart.
 The same is true if words are judgmental, condescending, or self-promoting.
 It's a matter of the heart.

-We don't have time to discuss verse 27, but there James talks about what is true of the person whose religion is worth something (as opposed to worthless): they give tangible help to the vulnerable and overlooked, and they keep themselves unstained by the world.
+We don't have time to discuss verse 27 in detail, but there James talks about what is true of the person whose religion is worth something (as opposed to worthless):